Building a business as an entrepreneur with disabilities has many unique challenges. Follow these steps to fund your business and make it successful.

 In 2017 the United States Congress quietly made the move to decrease provisions that enable the Small Business Administration (SBA) to make special loans to entrepreneurs, including individuals with disabilities.
-In addition, the SBA has stopped processing new loan approvals since Dec.
-22 due to the government shutdown, affecting many small business owners throughout the U.S.

 Though there are still several reasonable financing options available to those with disabilities, many in the community are affected by this news, especially considering the unique need of many handicap people to start their own businesses.